 - Your boat will retain its resale value should you decide to sell it later

 - The chances of suffering damage or requiring repairs next summer will be minimal

-At Clark’s Marina, we are proud of our state-of-the-art indoor boat storage facility.
+We are proud of our state-of-the-art indoor boat storage facility.
 We have the tools necessary to keep your boat protected.
 This means making sure that your boat’s upholstery, engines, fiberglass, and more are protected against the winter temperatures of Southeastern Ontario, which can be unpredictable.
 Don’t let your boat fall prey to the winter weather of Ontario!
 Trust our indoor boat storage facility to protect your boat from stem to stern!

-Before you store your boat this winter, make sure that your boat is updated on all of its service needs.
+Before you store your boat this winter, make sure that your boat is updated on all of its service and winterization needs.
 Don’t let any of your boat’s maintenance tasks lapse during the winter season!
 Our professionals have the training and experience necessary to make sure that your boat will be ready for the summer season.